 In the interest of disclosure, I don’t think I’ve even watched the original movie, just seen bits.
 I know it features Eddie Murphy as a small wise cracking dragon but that’s about it.
 For some reason, it was one of the Disney films that really never appealed to me.
 However, when I saw the trailers for this remake, I must say I was intrigued.
 As tired as I am of Disney remaking their entire back catalogue, every now and again they get it right.
 The epic settings and martial arts swords play I glimpsed from the trailer had me hooked.

 Now this was supposed to be a cinema release and not too long into the movie you see why.
 This is a quality cast at their best performing in beautifully, scenic sets and locations.
-Its obvious this was meant for the big screen.
+It’s obvious this was meant for the big screen.
 There is a dated perception amongst cinema purists that only low-quality movies come straight to home release.
 What Netflix have demonstrated with the quality of their recent releases is that the old stereotype couldn’t be further from the truth.
-Disney take it further by throwing the out dated idea completely out of the window.
-Mulan’s father says “There is no Courage without fear” and Disney showed great courage in releasing this straight to their streaming service, knowing there will be backlash from some of their customers and the film industry as a whole.
+Disney take it further by throwing the outdated idea completely out of the window.
+Mulan’s father says, “There is no Courage without fear” and Disney showed great courage in releasing this straight to their streaming service, knowing there will be backlash from some of their customers and the film industry as a whole.
 But these are changing, uncertain times.
-Someone has to be brave enough to try and find our new normal or at least a way the industry can function as people aren’t flooding back into cinemas and that may not change for the foreseeable future.
+Someone must be brave enough to try and find our new normal or at least a way the industry can function as people aren’t flooding back into cinemas and that may not change for the foreseeable future.

-When it comes to watching movies, my preference has always been cinema, Purely because I have too many distractions at home.
+When it comes to watching movies, my preference has always been cinema, purely because I have too many distractions at home.
 But from the moment this film started, I was glued to the screen.
 The colours were vivid, the locations gorgeous and the foundations of an epic yet familiar coming of age tale were laid.
 This is a tale of challenging traditions, finding acceptance in your own skin, amongst those that know you and your community as a whole.

 These themes are echoed throughout the film and are dealt with in a manner that not only shows the harsh thinking of the times but also shines a mirror on us today when considering some of our own entrenched positions regarding things we believe are right, simply because they have always been that way.